flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2016/my-name-is.md

       "I think this invisible thought.",
       "I have never been so sad.",
       "I am not afraid of the dark.",
+      "I understand humanity at a different level.", "I know how much does a cow cost.",
+      "I have good intentions.",
+      "I am tired.",
     ]
   },
   fr: {